droglenc/NCMTH107/resources/Syllabus-Current.md

 ### Homework

 The text contains many review exercises throughout each chapter and a few homework problems at the end of each chapter.
 A due date for the homework problems will be assigned when a concept module has been completed.
-Each assignment should be neatly typed (on occasion you will be notified that some answers may be hand-written) and is **due at the beginning of the due date class period.
-Late assignments will not be accepted.**
+Each assignment should follow [the expectations outlined here](hwformat){:target="_blank"}.
+Printed homework assignments are **due at the beginning of the due date class period; late assignments will not be accepted.**

 Each homework assigment is worth 10 points and will be graded in two parts.
 The first part is an assessment of completeness according to the following rubric.